Facebook sues Kiwi company, individuals for fake likes

 Facebook and its fully-owned subsidiary Instagram filed a lawsuit in US federal court against one company and three people based in New Zealand today, the social network's Director of Platform Enforcement and Litigation Jessica Romero said in a post.

-The defendants operated a service that provided fake likes, views and followers to Instagram users, Romero alleges.
+The defendants - who weree not named - operated a service that provided fake likes, views and followers to Instagram users, Romero alleges.

 "The complaint alleges the company and individuals used different companies and websites to sell fake engagement services to Instagram users.
 We previously suspended accounts associated with the defendants and formally warned them in writing that they were in violation of our Terms of Use.
 However their activity persisted."